The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 Why is the Sermon on the Mount so Important?

 As mentioned earlier, Jesus’ Sermon on the Mount was preached pretty early in His ministry.
-It was crucial teaching for the original audience who grew up listening to scribes and teachers who did not have a sound understanding of God’s law.
+It was crucial teaching for the original audience, who grew up listening to scribes and teachers who did not understand God’s law.
 Jesus had to unearth and uproot the wrong doctrines in their hearts in order to plant the seed of the true Good News.

-Their Pharisaic way of living was full of legalism and reliance on their own righteousness.
+Their Pharisaic way of life was full of legalism and reliance on their own righteousness.
 By preaching the law and the beatitudes, Jesus opened their eyes to the truth that they can never fulfill complete obedience to all the commandments.
 They were bound to fail because they were never designed to perfect it.
-Thus the need for a Saviour.
+Thus, they needed a Saviour.

 How is the Sermon on the Mount Relevant to Believers Today?

-The message in the Sermon on the Mount is so profound that it applies to you today and in any generation.
-It contains detailed instructions on how to seek God and live the kind of life that pleases Him.
-We are still faced with the same temptations of relying on our own righteousness.
+The message in the Sermon on the Mount is so profound that it applies to you today and to every generation.
+It contains detailed instructions on how to seek God and live a life that pleases Him.
+We still face the same temptations to rely on our own righteousness.

 Jesus chose to end the Sermon on the Mount with a parable that shows how important it is to have the right kind of foundation in life.
 If you truly believe in Jesus, then obedience to Him will be your perfect response.
 When Jesus finished, the people were astonished.
 Unlike no other scribe or rabbi they’ve encountered or heard of, Jesus possesses divine authority because He is God.